HEART OF THE ROCKIES

 Great White North Schedule of Events

 We are on schedule to host the 30th annual GWN July 5th, 2020.
-If our event is postponed due the Covid-19 pandemic, we have booked the venue for August 9, 2020.
+If our event is postponed due the Covid-19 pandemic, we are looking at alternative dates.

 FRIDAY JULY 5TH – Heritage Park Pavilion in Stony Plain